Aviation glossary & flight tracking terminology

 Air traffic control (ATC)

 Air traffic controllers are responsible for the safe coordination of flights from pushback to arrival.
 They are a ground based service whose primary objective is to safely facilitate the movement of air traffic, prevent aircraft collisions, as well as providing any other information a pilot may require.
+Find out more about air traffic controllers here.

 Auxiliary power unit (APU)